-Last Wednesday (October 19, 2011), I met with Dr. Hijazi at Rush University Medical Center to get a second opinion.
+Last Wednesday (October 19, 2011), I met with the cardiologist at Rush University Medical Center to get a second opinion.
 What I expected to be a fairly straightforward visit and confirmation of the recommendation for surgery that I received from Northwestern ended up leaving me more confused than anything.
-In short, Dr. Hijazi told me that he wanted to see more data before he would make any recommendations going forward, specifically the results of a cardiac catheterization and a lung perfusion scan.
+In short, he told me that he wanted to see more data before he would make any recommendations going forward, specifically the results of a cardiac catheterization and a lung perfusion scan.
 (Both of these tests are already scheduled at Northwestern as part of my pre-op appointments.)
-While Dr. Hijazi did say that some intervention would be necessary, he believed that surgery would not be among his recommendations.
+While he did say that some intervention would be necessary, he believed that surgery would not be among his recommendations.
 Because of the low blood pressure through the pulmonary artery, he is not worried about it rupturing due to the aneurysm.
 Further, he said that a stent could be inserted (via a heart cath, as opposed to open heart surgery) to open up the stenosis of the pulmonary artery's left branch.

 He explained that he agreed with about 95% of the other doctor's recommendation.
 He said that, in most cases, he wouldn't be as concerned about the aneurysm (again because of the low blood pressure in that area of the heart) and would choose just to monitor it, as opposed to recommending surgery.
 The difference with me is that I've already had heart surgery and there is a patch on that pulmonary artery.
 What he doesn't know (due to the lack of similar medical case studies) is the strength of that patch in the midst of the aneurysm and the likelihood of possible rupturing of the artery.
 He explained that his recommendation for surgery is based on his preference for taking a calculated risk now (having the surgery in a very controlled environment) in an attempt to prevent a possibly serious (and potentially an emergency) situation down the line.